nhibberd/toro/README.md

 ### What is toro?

-Toro is a Java library to help manage SQL connections.
-It provides functionality to easily intereact with databases in a safe a secure manner.
+Toro is a Java library to help manage SQL connections and transactions.
+It provides functionality to easily intereact with databases in a safe and simple manner.

 ### Features

-* Handles SQL connections
+* Neatly handling SQL connections
-* Edges PreparedStatements and ResultSets
 * Number of methods (`toro.Db`) to execute sql updates and querys
-* Returns Options of Primitive Data Types
+* Returns Options of Primitive Data Types (`String, Integer, Long, Boolean`)
-* Returns Lists of Primitive Data Types
+* Returns Lists of Primitive Data Types (`String, Integer, Long, Boolean`)

 ### Documentation